Sophie Grace has extensive experience in establishing a range of retail funds for our clients.

 - be “personal offers”.

-There will be a breach of the 20 investors ceiling test (item 1 above) if the offering “results in the number of people to whom securities of the body have been issued exceeding 20 in any 12 month period”.
+There will be a breach of the 20 investors ceiling test (item 1 above) if the offering “results in the number of people to whom the issuer has issued managed investment products exceeding 20 in any 12 month period”.

-There will be a breach of the $2 million ceiling test (item 2 above) if the offering “results in the amount raised by the body by issuing securities exceeding $2 million in any 12 month period”.
+There will be a breach of the $2 million ceiling test (item 2 above) if the offering “results in the amount raised by the issuer has issued managed investment products exceeding $2 million in any 12 month period”.

 - only be able to be accepted by the person to whom it is made; and